Tourism in Bhutan: Airlines

-Druk Air, founded in 1981, used to be the only airline operating flights in Bhutan, until the liberazation of the aviation industry with the introduction of Bhutan Airlines in December 2011.
+Druk Air, founded in 1981, used to be the only airline operating flights in Bhutan, until the liberalization of the aviation industry with the introduction of Bhutan Airlines in December 2011.

 Arrivals by country

-Most visitors arriving to Bhutan on a short-term basis were from the following countries of nationality: In 2019, the country saw its highest tourist arrival yet at more than 315,000 people.
+In 2019, the country saw its highest number of tourists yet, at more than 315,000 people.
 The growth was boosted by the Asia-Pacific market, notably from India, Thailand, Vietnam, Philippines, Australia, Japan, China, Singapore, Bangladesh, Malaysia and South Korea.
 Western markets also increased, notably from the United States, United Kingdom, Germany, and France.

-Most visitors arriving to Bhutan were from the following countries of nationality:
+Most visitors arriving to Bhutan on a short-term basis were from the following countries:

 UNESCO Tentative List of Bhutan

 In 2012, Bhutan formally listed its tentative sites to the UNESCO World Heritage Centre.
 It was the first time Bhutan listed its sites to the organization for future inclusion.
-Eight sites were listed, located in various properties throughout the country.
+Eight sites were listed throughout the country.

-Criticism of the "High Quality, Low Volume" Principle
+Criticism of the "high quality, low volume" principle

 While Bhutan is successful in limiting the numbers of tourists who enter the country, with its principle of "High Quality, Low Volume" it can be argued, that a "high quality tourist" needs to be a wealthy tourist, because the hurdle of visiting Bhutan is mainly posed by the high pricing and not by actual interest or mindfulness.